 Asbestos, a fiber used in many construction materials and insulation, has been extremely lethal to those who have inhaled its fibers and dust particles.
-The inhalation of asbestos can lead to a range of problems, some including asthma, asbestosis and mesothelioma.
-If you have been injured, our Atlanta, Georgia Mesothelioma lawyers can provide a free legal consultation.
-We want to help.
+The inhalation of asbestos can lead to a range of problems, some including asthma, asbestosis, and mesothelioma.
+If you have been injured, our asbestos mesothelioma lawyers can provide a free legal consultation.
+Our dedicated attorneys want to help.

 What are the Dangers of Mesothelioma?

 Mesothelioma is a disease that attacks the membranes around the lungs, heart and abdominal cavity.
 The actual cells of the mesothelium become abnormal, dividing without order or control.
 According to the National Cancer Institute, the mesothelium is a membrane that protects and covers most of our body’s internal organs.
 The mesothelium has two layers of cells: one layer that immediately surrounds the organ, and another that forms a sac around it.